Table of Contents

 For rewriting the git history: change commit order, drop/edit commits, merge multiple commits into one.

-it takes the history of remote/branch and will add the local changes (commits) on topgit pull --rebase
+git rebase branch1 branch2it will put the commits of branch2 on top of branch1git rebase remote/branchit takes the history of remote/branch and will add the local changes (commits) on topgit pull --rebase=git fetch& previous pointgit rebase -i commit_hashmodify a commit interactively

 Branches